Pilot Resume Examples

 - Adhered to aviation regulations, achieving a flawless safety record.

-For Pilots, highlighting relevant achievements and skills involves focusing on accomplishments that showcase your technical expertise, leadership, and ability to handle high-pressure situations.
+For Pilots; this surfaces relevant achievements and skills involves focusing on accomplishments that surface your technical expertise, leadership, and ability to handle high-pressure situations.
 Mention specific types of aircraft you are qualified to operate, any advanced training you have completed, and successful management of in-flight emergencies.

 Tips for Quantifying Accomplishments